Mean Field Behaviour of Collaborative Multi-Agent Foragers: INTRODUCTION

+Nevertheless, complications arise when trying to apply $Q-$learning related strategies to study the convergence of utility-based foraging swarms.
+In these stigmergy-based foraging problems, solutions to the iterative utility values are coupled to the agent trajectories.
+This prevents us from using these sort of stochastic dynamic programming techniques to study the \emph{trajectories} of the agents in such learning stigmergy-based swarms.
+To address this problem, one can rely on the work of \cite{djarhscc,cao} about convergence of stochastic sequences of probability transition matrices.

-Similar stochastic models of interacting agents have been studied to analyse the limiting behaviour, when the number of interacting agents is taken to infinity, in what are known as \emph{mean field models}.
+{Looking into stochastic systems of interacting agents, in \cite{berman2009optimized} the authors propose decentralised stochastic controllers to allocate tasks in an interacting multi-robot system given a desired target distribution. }To get rid of the stochasticity, one can look at the limiting behaviour of such systems when the number of interacting agents is taken to infinity, in what are known as \emph{mean field models}.
 Mean field models have been extensively used in fluid mechanics and particle physics, and more recently in game theory and control \cite{gomes2014mean,lasry2007mean}.
 In recent years mean field formulations of large multi-agent systems or swarms have gained increased popularity \cite{lerman2004review,elamvazhuthi2018mean,stella2018mean} (see also an extensive survey in \cite{elamvazhuthi2019mean}) as these models abstract away the stochasticity in systems where the number of interacting agents becomes very large.

 The main goals of this work are twofold: \begin{enumerate} \item First, to approximate a multi agent stochastic system for a foraging problem as a mean-field non-stochastic process.
-Additionally, to provide intuition on the role of the different parameters in a large multi-agent stigmergy swarm. \item Second, to derive convergence guarantees that can be attributed to the mean field model of a stigmergy swarm, and provide insight on the resulting shape of the stationary solutions, both for the agent trajectories and the pheromone field. \end{enumerate} Following these objectives, the work is divided as follows: \begin{itemize} \item In Section \ref{sec:1} we formalise the dynamics considered as a reinforcement based foraging problem with a finite number of agents $n$. \item In Section \ref{sec:mf} we compute the mean-field limit of such a system and analyse the decoupling of the stochastic dynamics, and in Section \ref{sec:conv} we present the convergence results for such a mean field foraging swarm. \item Finally, in Section \ref{sec:exp} we study experimentally how the mean field model's solutions relate to finite agent models, providing insight on how to design the swarm to have a stationary behaviour that remains relatively close to the infinite agent case.
-Section \ref{sec:exp} includes several experiments to illustrate the theoretical results presented. \end{itemize}
+Additionally, to provide intuition on the role of the different parameters in a large multi-agent stigmergy swarm. \item Second, to derive convergence guarantees that can be attributed to the mean field model of a stigmergy swarm, and provide insight on the resulting shape of the stationary solutions, both for the agent trajectories and the pheromone field. \end{enumerate}